-Skydive Lost Prairie a Montana tradition
+Skydive Lost Prairie a Montana tradition in skydiving

-Story and photos by DAVE REESE
+Story and photos by David Reese/Montana Living

 Grasshoppers scattered in clouds out of the plane's way, as pilot Scott Larsen guided the Twin Otter down the dirt airstrip at Lost Prairie, a high-mountain airstrip about 40 miles west of Kalispell.
 In seconds, the lumbering plane was off the ground, followed by whoops and hollers from the 20 skydivers huddled inside the thin shell of an airplane.
 The jumpers had arrived for Skydive Lost Prairie's annual meet, a boogie that attracts hundreds of skydivers every summer.